Preventing slime and staining in your kitchen and bathroom

 Top tips to keep slime and stain-free

-Slime (black jelly like substance), and staining (various colours from pink, red to black) are caused by organisms that breed in damp, warm environments in your home.
-These are generally conditions found in bathrooms and kitchens and their occurrence isn’t an indication of a problem with the water supply.
-It’s typically caused by the growth of common bacteria around the home which is worsened by poor ventilation.
+Slime (black jelly like substance), stains and mould (various colours from pink, red to black) are caused by organisms that breed in damp, warm environments in your home.
+Generally conditions found in bathrooms and kitchens, their occurrence isn’t an indication of a problem with the water supply.
+It’s caused by the growth of common bacteria, other microorganisms, or airborne mould around the home; all worsened by poor ventilation.

 Sink icon